Final day attendees at fPET 2024 at Karlsruhe Institute of Technology in Germany.

 The mission of fPET is to encourage reflection on engineering, engineers, and technology; and to build bridges between existing organizations of philosophers, engineers and scholars in related fields.

-KEYNOTE SPEAKERS: to be announced!
+KEYNOTE SPEAKERS:

-Call for papers is forthcoming!
-Estimated 500 word (max) abstract deadline is January 1st, 2026, with acceptances in mid-February.
-It is expected that tracks will mirror past fPET events, including
+500 word (max) abstract deadline is January 25th, 2026, with acceptances in mid-February.
+Tracks include:

 · Track 1: Philosophy of engineering and technology,

-· Track 2: Ethics relating to engineering and technology, and
+· Track 2: Ethics relating to engineering and technology,

-· Track 3: Interdisciplinary reflections on engineering practice.
+· Track 3: Interdisciplinary reflections on engineering practice;

 Image of a liquid hydrogen tank for use in deep space exploration (NASA).